26 Most Instagrammable Places in Barcelona

 Barcelona is one of the most picturesque cities in Spain, and there is no doubt why – the colourful and detailed architecture of Gaudí’s buildings, the quaint streets in the Gothic Quarter, the beautiful parks and much more.

 It’s one of my favourite Spanish destinations!
-I’ve visited Barcelona three times, and I’m sure I’ll be back!
+I’ve visited Barcelona three times, and I’m sure I’ll be back soon!

 Barcelona has many instagrammable places, so if you love photography, just like me, you won’t be able to put your camera away.
 It’s the photographer’s paradise!